Setting up an emergency fund

 Take advantage of every opportunity that can help you increase your emergency fund.
 Deposit any additional amount into your savings account whenever possible.

-When you finish paying off a loan (for example, a car loan, a student loan or financing from a store), it’s a great opportunity to increase your emergency fund.
+When you finish paying off any type of loan, it’s a great opportunity to increase your emergency fund.
 Take the money you were putting towards your monthly payments and deposit them into your savings account instead.

-These payments are already included in your budget, and this is a way to put the newly available money to good use.
+These payments are already in your budget.
+This is a great way to put the newly available money to good use.

-Before using all or part of your emergency fund, determine whether you’re really experiencing an emergency or if the expense is something that can be put off until you’ve had the opportunity to save.
+Before using all or part of your emergency fund, determine if you’re really experiencing an emergency.
+Maybe the expense is something you can put off until you’ve had the opportunity to save.

 If you’re not sure, go back to your list of needs and wants.
 An emergency is a major and sudden need that’s not part of your current budget and that’s unplanned.

 When it’s truly an emergency, don’t hesitate to use your emergency fund.
-It’s much better than costly options such as payday loans or credit card cash advances.
-The purpose of an emergency fund is to avoid resorting to these expensive options.
+The purpose of an emergency fund is to avoid having to use other expensive credit options.

-While your emergency fund should be easy to access, it’s very important not to let yourself be tempted by this money and to leave it intact for a real emergency.
+While your emergency fund should be easy to access, don’t let yourself be tempted by this money.
+Leave it intact for a real emergency.

 Related links